-To help stop the spread of coronavirus (COVID-19) in our community we have temporarily suspended some of our programs and services.
-Current group participants have been notified.
-We are continually monitoring this situation and will be in touch if this group or program can be delivered remotely or when it resumes.
-Please get in contact if you have any questions or concerns by emailing firstname.lastname@example.org (Posted: 25 March 2020).
+To help stop the spread of coronavirus (COVID-19) in our community we have temporarily suspended running this group program in person.
+We are still connecting with members during this time.
+Please get in contact if you have any questions or concerns by emailing firstname.lastname@example.org (Updated: 17 June 2020).

 The Whitehorse Men’s Shed provides opportunities for men to come together to socialise and work on projects in a supportive workshop environment.
 Each week our ‘Shedders’ get together and work on activities matched to their strengths and interests.
 Activities constantly evolve but may include:

 - Special community initiatives to support a local request for assistance

 - Computers workshops for learning skills, searching the internet or playing games